Los Angeles, CA

 Vacation and Holidays

-The TCSPP Counseling Center is closed the week between Christmas and New Year's Day as well as on the following national holidays.
+The TCSPP Counseling Center is closed during the week between Christmas and New Year's Day as well as on the following national holidays:

 Martin Luther King Day

 Interns are entitled to take an additional five days of vacation.
-Vacation days should be approved by your individual supervisor and Director of Counseling Centers at least one month prior to the start of your vacation.
-It is expected that vacation days are not taken during the first two months or last two months of the internship year.
+Vacation days must be approved by the intern's individual supervisor and the Director of the Counseling Center at least one month prior to the start of your vacation.
+It is expected that vacation days will not be taken during the first two months or last two months of the internship year.